Amaguk2023/Pyspark_Spotify_ETL/README.md

 ***ETL Execution:***

 - Install all the necessary libraries from the Pipfile.
 - Read the "Token_request_instructions" to get your own refresh token.
 In case you don't want that you can get one from this website "https://developer.spotify.com/console/get-recently-played/" which will have to be requested every hour.
 - Add your you postgreSQL credentials for the engine creation.
-In case you'll be using another RDBMS, search in this website "https://docs.sqlalchemy.org/en/14/core/engines.html" the engine that fits you.
+In case you'll be using another RDBMS, use this website "https://docs.sqlalchemy.org/en/14/core/engines.html".
 - Create SQL Database/Table (Optional).
 - Create .sh file.
 - Create crontab or use the existing one if you want the job to run on midnight every day.